 Child Ticket $11.50 (4-16 years)

 The Edge Experience:

 Adults $12.00 , Children ( 4-16 ) $8.00

 Jumpstart your heart with a trip to the 88th floor of Eureka Skydeck 88.
 This lookout gives you stunning panoramic views of the Dandenong ranges by day and the dazzling Melbourne skyline by night.
 Easily located just off Southbank promenade.
 Spend a few hours looking over Australia’s number 1 city.

 Book your Skydeck tickets HERE.

-The Eureka Skydeck were nice enough to provide us with a free entry.
+The Eureka Skydeck was nice enough to provide us with a Eureka tower ticket.
 Our views expressed here are our own and are no way influenced by our free entry on the Eureka Skydeck.